This might be the most important thing you can learn about your health.

 The ketogenic diet is able to significantly reduce overall inflammation by controlling a number of mechanisms responsible for raising this.
 For example, it promotes the production of beta-hydroxybutyrate (BHB) which works on inflammation by inhibiting the NLRP3 inflammasome, an inflammatory protein triggered by infections, tissue damage, or metabolic imbalances.
 BHB has a similar effect in the body to ibuprofen.

 The dietary advice outlined in my book “Take Back Your Health” shows how you can use food as medicine to address these problems.
 It all starts with reducing sugar, Omega-6 seed oils, processed foods and carbohydrates.

 It may be coincidence but arriving home from USA in mid-2019, with serious back pain, which I had endured for over 6 months, identified by an MRI scan as a lower lumbar disk protrusion, I began the keto diet within a week.
 Three months later I had lost about 5 kg, the chronic pain had gone and I was walking freely.
 Diet and physiotherapy had addressed the problem without surgery.
 Maybe the ability of keto to reduce inflammation was material.

-Dr. Dwight Lundell, with experience of 5000 open heart surgeries, has produced a free pdf book titled “The Great Cholesterol Lie.
-Why inflammation kills and the real cure for heart disease”.
-It is available for free download.
-I can thoroughly recommend it.
+Dr. Dwight Lundell, with experience of 5000 open heart surgeries, can be seen on YouTube here where he explains why inflammation kills and the real cure for heart disease”.

 George Elder, Author “Take Back Your Health” Amazon $3.99